HKawale/Test/Sample User Manual.md

 appear throughout the manual.
 The signal words indicate different severity levels.
 Furthermore, every __*safety message*__ consists of a **_hazard description_**, its consequences if not avoided and how the hazard can be avoided.

+> Indicates a hazardous situation which, if not avoided, will result in death or serious injury.